AllenInstitute/hbadata/data-raw/readme.md

 All of these scripts can then be run in `cwd`

 ### `formatterHBA-0.0.4.r`
-This script is the heavy lifter of the 3.
-It create a new directory in `cwd` and puts a reformatted version of the data from the `donor` files into it.
+This script is the heavy lifter of the three.
+It creates a new directory in
+`cwd` and puts a reformatted version of the data from the `donor` files into it.
 The function requires that you go and change the `dirHBA` variable to run it.
 This is clearly annotated in the script.
 After